Iowa Assessments (Iowa Test)

 Vocabulary:

-In the Vocabulary section, students are tested on their word knowledge.
-Each question has a short phrase with one word underlined.
-Students must determine which of the available answers has the same or almost the same meaning as the underlined word.
+In the Vocabulary Section, students are tested on their word knowledge.
+Each item has a short phrase with one word underlined.
+Students must determine which of the available response options has the same or almost the same meaning as the underlined word.

 Iowa Assessments Vocabulary Sample Question